What is the Difference Between an HRA and HSA?

 Which is better for me or my family?

 To decide between an HRA and an HSA, look at your specific circumstances.
 Each account has different pros and cons, and every family has a different situation.
 Here are a few things to consider for each type of account:

 When You Should Choose an HRA

 - You really want to keep your doctor.
 If using your employer’s health insurance plan won’t allow you to do that, you could choose an HRA over their health insurance plan.
 Whether it's a specialist or a pediatrician you love, sometimes keeping your doctor is important.
 If your employer offers an ICHRA or a QSEHRA, you could use it to buy a health insurance plan that allows you to keep your doctor.

 - Your employer’s health insurance plan is inadequate for your needs.
-If your out-of-pocket expenses are too high, you could use a Group HRA to help pay for them.
+If your out-of-pocket expenses are too high, you could use a Standard HRA to help pay for them.
 Or you could use an ICHRA or a QSEHRA to buy a health insurance plan that works better for you.